mileshkin89/open_interest_screener/README.md

 * In signal messages, exchange names are now clickable — they open the trading page for the instrument on the corresponding exchange
 * Symbols are now clickable — enabling quick copy-paste for use in external tools
 * Added the /run command as a shortcut to start the screener — improves user navigation and overall UI flow

+**V1.4.0**
+* Extracted the symbol collection logic from the Scanner class into a standalone SymbolListHandler class
+* SymbolListHandler runs as an independent background task and updates the list of tradable symbols once per minute

 ---
 ## 📄 License